Consumers, Habitat launch Power of Home fundraiser

 Habitat also had to cancel a neighborhood revitalization project in the City of Scottville that was scheduled to begin in the spring through the Neighbor to Neighbor volunteer initiative run by Habitat and the Pennies From Heaven Foundation.
 There’s a chance that project might still take place at a later time, but additional funds would be needed to make that happen.

-“(Neighbor to Neighbor) is still being evaluated because we have every little funding right now,” Healy said.
+“(Neighbor to Neighbor) is still being evaluated because we have very little funding right now,” Healy said.